Image

 The air is thick with the scent of freshly brewed coffee, a pheromone designed to stimulate your senses and prepare you for the psychological warfare that awaits.
 Every surface, every texture, every sound is carefully calibrated to optimise your output, to extract every last drop of energy from your exhausted brain.

 But what’s really going on here?
 Is this just a clever ploy to get you to work faster, harder, and longer?
 Or is there something more sinister at play?
 Some say it’s all about control, about bending the working masses to the whims of their corporate overlords.
-Others claim it’s about creating sense of community, of belonging… of productivity.
+Others claim it’s about creating a sense of community, of belonging… of productivity.

 But I know the truth.
 This is just the tip of the iceberg, a mere glimmer of the dark machinations that lurk beneath the surface.
 As you settle into your workstation, a subtle glow begins to emanate from the walls, a gentle pulse that synchronises your heartbeat with that of your colleagues.
 You start to feel a sense of connection, of shared purpose, of belonging to something greater than ___.
 But don’t be fooled – this is just the empezador, the spark that ignites the fire of conformity.